A Brief History

 3. Sanford “Sandy” Koufax, Baseball.

 Born Sanford Braun, Koufax played only 11 years of big league baseball, but what spectacular years they were.
 He pitched 4 no hitters, struck out 2396 batters and had a career ERA of 2.76.
-Along with Nolan Ryan, Koufax is one of only two pitchers in the Hall of Fame that struck out more batters than innings they pitched.
+Along with Nolan Ryan, as of 2016 Koufax is one of only two pitchers in the Hall of Fame that struck out more batters than innings they pitched.
 Amazing fact: In Koufax’s last year (1966) he was 27-9 with a 1.73 ERA!
 His salary for that fantastic season; a career high $125,000.
 Koufax famously refused to pitch a World Series game on Yom Kippur, a Jewish holy day.

 2. Sigmund Schlomo Freud, Psychoanalysis.